 Since spammers get more and more crafty, who gets to define what spam is?
 Users, of course!
 Knowing this, Gmail bases its key principles on user engagement.

 In addition, the way your recipients respond to incoming emails defines the fate of your Gmail inbox and is crucial to creating business leads.
 If you send emails only to willing subscribers and your targeting is correct, your domain reputation grows whenever the users open and read your messages.
-However, each time a user moves your email to spam or adds it to the blacklist, your domain reputation drops, and Gmail spam filter starts being too aggressive and treating you with suspicion.
+However, each time a user moves your email to spam or adds it to the blacklist, your domain reputation drops, and the Gmail spam filter starts being too aggressive and treating you with suspicion.
 In the end, you may even be banned from sending emails until you fix your reputation.

 3. Gmail keeps up with the escalation of spam attacks

 While it sounds like a basic requirement for every functional email service provider, it’s still a ton of work only a truly competent team can pull off.
 Since 2004, people have come to rely on Gmail as their main defense against malware, viruses, cyber threats, and all kinds of phishers and scammers.
 It’s a large responsibility — and an even larger amount of resources.

 So, how does Gmail keep up with those threats and expectations?